Upgrading via installV2.sh ( Xray Version >= 3.131.x )

 Stage 3

-c.
-The next time you run the same script, it will optionally ask you to upgrade to RabbitMQ4
+1. The next time you run the same script, it will optionally ask you to upgrade to RabbitMQ4

-1. Start the Xray service.
+1. After the upgrade start the Xray service.

 $JFROG_HOME/xray/app/bin/xray.sh start|stop